 Open the Hallways:

 When endeavouring to boost space in your home, resist the temptation to top off each and every alcove and crevice.
-Sometimes the best thing you can do is actually leave a space empty.
+The best thing to do is to leave your place empty, when necessary.
 It makes the home feel bigger and less swamped.
 This suggestion often bodes well with narrow hallways.
 Too often, people will try to fit tables, benches, and different extras into passages that really don’t have room for them.
 This constricts the flow of traffic and makes everything feel smaller.
 Abstain from putting an excessive amount of pressure on these spaces.

-Sometimes the only thing you can do is create the illusion of space.
+All you need to do at times is to create an illusion of space.
 This is powerful enough to actually make you feel like there’s more room in your home.
 Lighting is a clever way to convince the mind into thinking a space is bigger than it actually is.

 Try placing lighting fixtures higher up in the room, which include wall sconces, overhead lighting, and taller lamps.
-Take the focus off the actual width of the room and push people’s vision upward.
-Another is to use light, bright colours for your walls and sheer curtains to allow plenty of natural light to come in.
+It is must to use such things to increase the width of room and use bright colours and such curtains that allow natural light to come in.